How to Motivate Remote Employees

 Most importantly, when employees say what they want, try to honor their requests, or implement those changes.

-6. Offer Opportunities for Learning
+6. Offer opportunities for learning

 Employees will feel more valued and seen when offered learning opportunities for both their personal and career development.
 This, in turn, will motivate employees to put in more effort at work.